-On May 20, 2021, Governor Lamont extended Executive Order No. 9, Section 1, directing the Commissioner of Education and Commissioner of Early Childhood, in consultation with the

-Commissioner of Public Health, to issue binding guidance, rules, or orders to promote the safety of adults and children in public schools and child care settings, including camps, in response to the COVID-19 pandemic or its effects.
+On May 20, 2021, Governor Lamont extended Executive Order No. 9, Section 1, directing the Commissioner of Education and Commissioner of Early Childhood, in consultation with the Commissioner of Public Health, to issue binding guidance, rules, or orders to promote the safety of adults and children in public schools and child care settings, including camps, in response to the COVID-19 pandemic or its effects.
+Executive Order 14 extends this provision through February 15, 2022.
 This memo is issued pursuant to that order.